 This borough includes the Mercier, Tétreauville, Viauville, Contrecoeur, Préfontaine, Hochelaga and Maisonneuve districts.

-Ontario Streets and St. Catherine Street galvanize the local economy with a wide variety of small businesses.
-The Maisonneuve Market , a public market, as well as the Place Versailles, a regional shopping center, is popular with residents.
+Ontario Streets and Sainte-Catherine Street galvanize the local economy since a wide variety of small businesses are established there.
+Marché Maisonneuve, a public market, and Place Versailles, a regional shopping center, are popular with residents.

 Among more than 80 parks and green spaces, the Promenade Bellerive is the most impressive due to its location which borders the St. Lawrence River as well as the various public events that take place there.